-In May 2019, we began enrolling patients into the first Phase 2b study, (NAV3-31), entitled "Evaluation of the Precision and Sensitivity of Tilmanocept Uptake Value ("TUV") on Tc99m Tilmanocept Planar Imaging" (ClinicalTrials.gov MCT03938636).
+In May 2019, we began enrolling patients into the first Phase 2b study, (NAV3-31), entitled "Evaluation of the Precision and Sensitivity of Tilmanocept Uptake Value ("TUV") on Tc99m Tilmanocept Planar Imaging" (ClinicalTrials.gov NCT03938636).
 This study, since completed, provided confirmatory support necessary to initiate Navidea's Phase 3 study program.
 In October 2019, the Company performed its first interim analysis of this trial, covering subjects enrolling into Arms 1 and 2.
 The results of this interim analysis were in line with the Company's hypotheses that Tc99m tilmanocept can provide robust, stable imaging in healthy subjects as well as in patients with active RA, and provide the fundamental information needed to keep moving forward into the Phase 3.
 A summary of these results was presented at the 2020 EULAR meeting.
 In May 2020, the Company announced the results of its second interim analysis, covering Arm 3 of the trial.
-This Arm mirrored the upcoming Phase 3 in design and provided information relevant for sample size calculation for the Phase 3 as well as support for the hypothesis that Tc99m tilmanocept imaging can provide an early indicator of treatment efficacy of anti-TNFα therapeutics.
+This Arm mirrored the Phase 3 in design and provided treatment efficacy of anti-TNFa therapeutics.
 These interim results were presented at the 2020 ACR meeting.
 In June 2020, the Company announced full enrollment into this trial, with imaging events completed in each patient enrolled in Arm 3.

 In February 2021, the Company submitted its formal briefing book to the FDA, containing detailed analysis and discussion of the Company's then-ongoing Phase 2b study (NAV3-31) and prior studies in RA as well as the design and statistical analysis plan for the proposed Phase 3 for FDA comment.
 Following the feedback received from the FDA at the end of March 2021, the Company continued to work toward completing the analysis of the full NAV3-31 trial dataset and submitted the resultant briefing book containing the results of this analysis in preparation for the standard End-of-Phase 2 Type B meeting, which took place on September 1, 2021.
 The Company had a constructive meeting with the FDA and, based on the discussion in this meeting and follow-up communication, made agreed-upon modifications to the trial design for the Phase 3 study (NAV3-33).
 The Company submitted the modified protocol back to the FDA and initiated the study in December 2021.
 Following additional feedback from the FDA, the Company made modifications to several of the objectives.
 Enrollment into the Phase 3 study is ongoing.
-The pivotal Phase 3 study program will determine Tc99m tilmanocept's capability to serve as an early predictor of treatment response to anti-TNF α therapy in patients with RA.
-The current aim is for completion of the Phase 3 by end of 2023 with NDA submission targeted for 2024.
+The pivotal Phase 3 study program will determine Tc99m tilmanocept's capability to serve as an early predictor of treatment response to anti-TNFa therapy in patients with RA.
+The current aim is for enrollment completion of the Phase 3 by end of 2023 with NDA submission targeted for 2024.